Sudhu2004/File-Distribution-System/README.md

 ### 2. UDP_ACK

 The `UDP_ACK` folder implements file transfer using the UDP protocol with acknowledgment mechanisms to ensure reliable delivery.
-The files are retransferred incase the ACK files are not received due to data packet loss.
+The files are retransferred incase the ACK files are not received.

 - **Main Components**:
   - **senderop.py**: